Dr Kevin Bown

 - SEEK: Research profile

 I studied for my first degree in Zoology at the University of Cardiff before completing an MRes in Ecology and Environmental Management at the University of York.
 My PhD was at the University of Liverpool where I studied diseases of woodland rodents with particular focus on vector-borne infections, before working as a Postdoctoral Researcher on the transmission and ecology of vector borne disease at Liverpool.
-I joined the School of Environment and Life Sciences in 2011 as a quantitative biologist.
+I joined the School of Environment and Life Sciences in 2011 as a Lecturer in Biology and since 2015 I have been Programme Leader for the Biology, Human Biology and Infectious Diseases and Zoology programmes.

-My teaching links to my background in ecology and I coordinate modules in ‘Population and Community Ecology’ and ‘Research Skills in Parasitology’.
+My teaching links to my background in ecology and infectious disease and I coordinate the second year module ‘Population and Community Ecology’, as well as teaching on modules such as ‘Veterinary and Zoonotic Infectious Diseases’.
 I am interested in embedding quantitative skills through the curriculum both in formal statistics teaching and through practical, field and research based teaching.

-More recently I have also started to study the ecology of Lyme borreliosis in northern England, in particular addressing the role that different host species play in the maintenance of this medically important infection.
+I am also investigating the ecology of Lyme borreliosis in northern England, assessing the role that different host species play in the maintenance of this medically important infection.

 Qualifications and Memberships